Ndichu/Jumia-Deals-website-scraping-and-data-cleaning/README.md

 # Repository Map
 1. :ballot_box_with_check: clean_jumia_deals_In_Kenya.csv - the cleaned scrape data fro jumia
-2. :ballot_box_with_check: jumia website scraping.ipynb - the jupyter notebook containing all the code, all analysis and visualization.
+2. :ballot_box_with_check: jumia website scraping.ipynb - the jupyter notebook containing all the scrape code.
+3. :ballot_box_with_check: jumia website analysis.ipynb - the jupyter notebook containing all analysis and visualization code.
-3. :ballot_box_with_check: README.md
+4. :ballot_box_with_check: README.md

 # Inspiration
 **Why this scrapin and analysis ?**